Church for the Fellowship of All Peoples: History

-In 2005, Justice returned in Jesus Hopped the 'A' Train," and in 2006 local jazz singer Kim Nalley starred as the legendary Billie Holiday in the West Coast premiere of Lady Day in Love."
+In 2005, Justice returned in Jesus Hopped the 'A' Train, and in 2006 local jazz singer Kim Nalley starred as the legendary Billie Holiday in the West Coast premiere of Lady Day in Love."
 In the summer of 2007, the Church began hosting the Howard Thurman Forum Series of free lectures in its building.

+Howard Thurman Award

 Each October at the Church's annual Convocation (open to the public), the Howard Thurman Award honors an exceptional contributor to community and social justice.
-Past recipients include Congresswoman Barbara Lee of California's 9th District; Rev. Nelson Johnson and Joyce Johnson of Greensboro, NC; and in 2008, Chaplain James Yee, the former US Army Chaplain who served as the Muslim Chaplain for the U.S. prison camp in Guantanamo Bay, Cuba.
+Past recipients include Congresswoman Barbara Lee of California's 9th District; Rev. Nelson Johnson and Joyce Johnson of Greensboro, North Carolina; and in 2008, Chaplain James Yee, the former United States Army chaplain who served as the Muslim chaplain for the U.S. prison camp in Guantanamo Bay, Cuba.